gisligudjons/Major-Studo-Thesis/README.md

         *This is the bulk of the research and the thesis itself.
 Contains a lot of information and outlines the current state of things.*

-    4. Data
-    5. Methodology (visualizations)
-        1. Reasons and Logic
-    6. ESG actions in numbers (comparisons )
+    4. ESG actions in numbers (comparisons )

         *A main argument chapter and connection finder.*